Stockton Police Seize $55K After Search Of Suspect’s Home

 STOCKTON (CBS13) — Officers say they seized thousands of dollars worth of cash as well as some guns during a search of a home prompted by a traffic stop on Thursday.

 Stockton police say officers pulled over a car near Volpi Drive and Houston Avenue around 1:30 p.m.
-Exactly what prompted the traffic stop is unclear, but officers were soon searching the car.READ MORE: South Lake Tahoe Man, 37, Arrested On Suspicion Of Looting
+Exactly what prompted the traffic stop is unclear, but officers were soon searching the car.READ MORE: Dixie Fire Claims Its First Victim: A First Responder

 A loaded gun was found during the search of the car, police say.
-Officers later searched the suspect’s home and found three other guns as well as promethazine.READ MORE: Caldor Fire Containment Steadily Growing As Crews Take Advantage Of Favorable Weather
+Officers later searched the suspect’s home and found three other guns as well as promethazine.READ MORE: Caldor Fire Grows To 214,112 Acres, 43% Contained

-Officers say they also found around $55,000 in cash during the search.MORE NEWS: Man Dies Killed In Modesto Apartment Complex Shooting; Suspect Arrested
+Officers say they also found around $55,000 in cash during the search.MORE NEWS: Funeral Services Announced For Galt Officer Harminder Grewal

 The suspect, 22-year-old Juan Hernandez, was arrested and is facing weapons and drug charges.